2026-Apr-22 Somewhere in Michiana

 • You have expertise worth amplifying and you're looking for ways to do that thoughtfully

-• You want to engage with the models themselves, not just the applications built on top of them
+• You want to engage with the models of humanity, not just the technical hijinks

-• You're skeptical of both the hype cycle and the doomer narrative
+• You're skeptical of both the AI hype cycle and the AI doom club

 • You want pragmatic perspectives from someone who's building with these tools daily

-• You're willing to do the thinking work, not just the doing work
+• You're willing to do the thinking work, not just following tutorials and recipes blindly

 If that sounds like you, I invite you to explore.
 Start wherever your curiosity leads.